SukkaW/ThinkPad-E480-Hackintosh/README.md

 ## What is not working

-EC Query will stop sending after S3 Sleep (S2 Sleep is not affected), which is a common bug happened among ThinkPad E470, E480 E490, E570, E580, E590, R480, R580, etc. That means:
+EC device will stop sending after S3 Sleep (S2 Sleep is not affected), which is a common bug happened among ThinkPad E470, E480 E490, E570, E580, E590, R480, R580, etc. That means:

 - <kbd>Fn</kbd> shortcut will stop working after wake from S3 sleep.
 - Close Lid to sleep will stop working as well (Lid is related with EC Query `_Q2B`)
 - Battery status won't update after S3 sleep.
   - That's mean after waking from S3 sleep, the battery icon won't change when you plug/unplug the AC.

+## Special Notice

+### SMBIOS

+The EFI contains no SMBIOS info.
+You should create your own SMBIOS (`MacBookPro15,4`) and insert it into the `config.plist`. `macserial` (a tool provided by OpenCorePkg) is recommended.

+### Chime & OpenCanopy

+The EFI already has OpenCanopy (OpenCore built-in GUI boot picker) & Chime enabled.

 ## Recommended BIOS Config